Blog

 Builder’s risk policy is insurance when doing structural renovations to the property.
 Flipper Force notes it applies when there is “direct, physical damage to a property during the construction process.”
 This type of insurance covers building materials and equipment of the property and this equipment has to be owned by the insured.

 An insurance policy must have a “Builder’s Risk rider” to consider.
 The builder’s risk policy covers both soft costs and more direct costs of the construction project.
-According to Ronnie Shriner at Shriner Insurance, a builder’s risk policy is the most affordable type of insurance for house flippers and great for beginning investors, since it is used in case of any structural renovations like new walls or roofs.
+Now, a builder’s risk policy is the most affordable type of insurance for house flippers and great for beginning investors, since it is used in case of any structural renovations like new walls or roofs.
 If the repairs are more cosmetic (like new paint), like needing new paint and appliances, only a regular vacant policy is necessary.

 Builder’s risk policy also does not cover liability issues like injuries, medical costs associated with injuries, and more.